beauCoker/age_of_unfairness/README.md

-This repository contains all code used in *Age of Unfairness* by Cynthia Rudin, Caroline Wang, and Beau Coker.
+This repository contains all code used in *The age of secrecy and unfairness in recidivism prediction* by Cynthia Rudin, Caroline Wang, and Beau Coker.

 ## Data